-TrAIN - Gasworks Residency - Application process now OPEN!.
+TrAIN - Gasworks Residency - Application process closed.
 Artist selected for 2012: Sean Lynch.
 Artist selected for 2013: Marianna Christofides.
+Artist selected for 2014: Luisa Ungar.

 We also work with a variety of partner institutions to select and nominate artists for our programme.
 The following residencies are organised for specific projects and are by invitation only: